 8. They are selfish

 It is hard to be around a selfish partner.
-When your partner is focussed on themselves, doesn’t take an interest in your interests, manipulates you with tactics like guilt-tripping, and has a dominating behavior that you can’t stand anymore, you should consider walking away from such a relationship.
+When your partner is focussed on themselves, doesn’t take an interest in your interests, manipulates you with tactics like guilt-tripping, and has a dominating behavior that you can’t stand anymore, you should consider walking towards the finish line and stay away from such a relationship.

 9. They take you for granted

 When your partner takes you for granted, it signifies that they no longer care for you.
 If you feel you are being taken for granted, it’s time to act for yourself.
 Try to solve this issue by making your partner aware of the situation.
-And even after constantly emphasizing how you feel neglected, if they are unwilling to work on it, you have the option to walk away.
+And even after constantly emphasizing how you feel neglected, if they are unwilling to work on it, It’s time to make a decision.

 10. They do not have a sense of responsibility